 The collection of comprehensive air quality data is essential to develop emissions reduction plans and strategies.
 The monitoring data will be provided to CARB once available (currently one site) and can be downloadable on AQView where monitoring data from other AB 617 community air monitoring plans are also included.

 Community Emissions Reduction Program

 San Joaquin Valley Air Pollution Control District approved the Arvin/Lamont Community Emissions Reduction Program (CERP) in June.
 After public comment, the CARB Board also approved the Arvin/Lamont Community Emissions Reduction Program Staff Report in October (En español).

 Community engagement is a key part of the AB 617 program.
 Air districts are responsible for convening a community steering committee using an open and transparent nomination process.
 Community steering committees create new, and foster existing, local partnerships which drive the AB 617 program.
 In this advisory role, community steering committees oversee the development and implementation of the program such as in community identification, community air monitoring, and community emissions reduction programs.
 The steering committee aims to identify metrics, track progress, solicit, and share information with the Arvin, Lamont Community.

 The District published a draft community steering committee charter in July 2021.
 The District also maintains a web-based map for community-identified air pollution sources of concern within the community boundary.

-- Air District web page for Arvin/Lamont hosts more information about CSC meetings, community-identified air pollution sources, maps, inventory and monitoring.
+- The San Joaquin Valley Air District web page for Arvin/Lamont hosts more information about CSC meetings, community-identified air pollution sources, maps, inventory and monitoring.